What is magnetic declination and why it matters

-Bushwalkers can compensate for this difference by using charts of declination or local calibration that know the correct conversation (and rate of annual change).
-The easiest way to determine this is to use to tool in the map key that looks something like this:
+Bushwalkers can compensate for this difference by using charts of declination or local calibration that show the correct conversion (and rate of annual change).
+The easiest way to determine this is to use the tool in the map key that looks something like this:

 The difference between grid north and true north is typically within 2°.
 For bushwalkers, grid north is the more relevant measurement as it allows you to use the UTM grid lines as your north reference (assuming that 2° difference between grid north and true north is an acceptable margin of error – most of this time in a bushwalking context this is fine).
 If the map does not have the numbers, but only intersecting lines, place the compass on the lines and measure the difference (for Sydney region, it’s roughly 12°).